AnoniemeBeer/FishtankProjectIOT/modules/button/README.md

 ## Usage

-To use the class, you first need to make an object with the class:
+To use the class, you first need to make an object with the class.
+The construction method takes one parameter: the GPIO pin number that the button is connected to.
+This can be done  the following way:

 ```python
 objectName = button(pinNumber)